codership/documentation/galeracluster/source/training/index.rst

 .. container:: list-col1

    .. rst-class:: rubric-2 list-sub-header
-   .. rubric:: :ref:`Basic & Entry Level <training-tutorials-entry>`
+   .. rubric:: :ref:`Introduction & Installation <training-tutorials-entry-install>`

    .. rst-class:: list-stats

-      7 articles; avg: 1176 words
+      8 articles; avg: 1152 words

    .. rst-class:: list-abstract

-      Never used Galera Cluster |---| maybe even new MySQL and MariaDB database administration?
-These tutorials will help you to get started.
+      These articles are for newcommers.
+They're about how Galera Cluster works, and how to install and configure Galera.

    .. rst-class:: rubric-2 list-sub-header
-   .. rubric:: :ref:`Intermediate Level <training-tutorials-intermediate>`
+   .. rubric:: :ref:`Administration <training-tutorials-admin>`

    .. rst-class:: list-stats

-      6 articles; avg: 872 words
+      7 articles; avg: 1585 words

    .. rst-class:: list-abstract

-      Maybe you have some experience in Galera Cluster and you're ready to understand it better.
-Here you'll be able to learn more.
+      If you're a database administrator and responsible for maintaining your organization's databases, these articles will help you with basic and core DBA tasks.

    .. rst-class:: rubric-2 list-sub-header
+   .. rubric:: :ref:`Restarting & Recovery <training-tutorials-restart-recover>`

+   .. rst-class:: list-stats

+      2 articles; avg: 768 words

+   .. rst-class:: list-abstract

+      When a cluster goes down, fails, or crashes, there's a certain order for restarting and restoring nodes and a cluster.
+These tutorial articles can help.

+   .. rst-class:: rubric-2 list-sub-header
-   .. rubric:: :ref:`Advanced Level <training-tutorials-advanced>`
+   .. rubric:: :ref:`Performance & High Availability <training-tutorials-performance-availability>`

    .. rst-class:: list-stats